MetalCowRobotics/MetalcowCodingConventions/README.md

 &emsp;- **Autos Folder**
 &emsp;&emsp; 1.
 Consists of all the autonomous commands that can be used in the autonomous period (Accesses the subsystems to make commands).
 &emsp;&emsp; 2.
 Used with Pathplanner to perform actions such as arm movement.

+### Naming Variables
+&emsp; 1.
+All variables must be named using ***camelCase***(start with a lowercase letter and capitalize the second word of the variable with
+&emsp;&emsp;no spaces.
+Ex. "intakeMotor").
+&emsp; 2.
+Do not add any prefixes to the variables such as "m_" or "s_".
+&emsp; 3.
+All variables in the subsystems and Robot.java must be declared as private variables.
+&emsp; 4.
+All variables in **Constants.java** must be declared public and final.

+### Naming Classes
+&emsp; 1.
+All classes must be named using ***PascalCase***(camel case but also capitalize the first letter).
+&emsp; 2.
+All classes must be declared public.

+### Naming Methods
+&emsp; 1.
+All methods must also be named using ***camelCase***.
+&emsp; 2.
+Constructors of all the subsystems should be declared private.

+### Writing Comments
+&emsp; 1.
+Recommended to write short comments describing every method in a subsystem.
+&emsp; 2.
+All comments are recommended not to be more than one line.